AutoScheduleJS/cake-time/specs/cake-selector.md

 - Popular dessert
 - Last added

-Popular categories are dynamic: from popular recipes, regroup them.
+Popular categories are dynamic: Recent from friends; from popular recipes, regroup them (pie, frozen,...).
 Display group within threshold of items.
-Search Bar used to add filters -> same behavior as Tasty : suggest pre-made filters organized by category + let user filter on ingredients or recipe name
+Search Bar used to add filters -> same behavior as Tasty : suggest pre-made filters organized by category + let user filter on ingredients or geographic area
 On desktop: having a side panel with all filters displayed and with same behavior as chip - with two states enabled/disabled + dropdown of current filter name with a save button.
 When modifying current filter, it switch the current filter to _current filter name - modified_, and a save button appear.
 When user click the save button, it opens a popup to change the name.
 If the name replace an existing filter's name, the confirm button label change from "save" to "overwrite"
 On thin screen, it could be a top panel with only enabled filters, two columns (with/without), and an ADD button to pop up a complete filter screen.
 When scrolling, the top bar could disappear and reappear apon scroll up.

+Cake info: when user tap on a cake suggestion, what are information that must be given ?
+- ingredients ?
+Subrecipes + ingredients
+- ustensils ?
+Should be filtered one time for all
+- photos ? from social network
+- instructions ? why ?
+Too early & depends on subrecipe choice
+- available extra ?
+Yeah
+- subrecipes ?
+Has to wait extra -> does subrecipes Instead of tapping a cake to higlight it and then confirm, it could be a new page with all info related, with a back & choose button

+How to handle subrecipe already prepared ?